 We approached the topic from both social and technical perspective to cover the complete execution.
 Highlighting the importance from the emotional supports, understanding, and the final technical steps.

-We created several animation to help explain the surgical knowledge, you can find out more here from my research perspective.
+We created several animation to explain the surgical knowledge, and how to perform certain techniques at when in the most sufficient manner possible.
+You can find out more here from my research perspective.

 Rebuild the Scenes